lmh1993/CodingTest-ServiceVic/README.md

 ## How to run the project
 First, download the project and unzip it and change to the project directory.

+Then, run
+## `npm install`
-Then, you need to copy node-modules folder that contains common node modules into this directory.
-You can create a new react project to get this folder.
+Alternatively, you can copy node-modules folder that contains common node modules into the project directory.

 In the project directory, run the server :